 All the proceedings in handling cases at the tax courts shall follow the provisions of this Act as set forth under Section 20.
 Otherwise, such proceedings shall comply with those of the Civil Procedure Code mutatis mutandis.

-The tax court or the Supreme Court may ask any expert or knowledgeable person for his or her opinion during trial for the court’s consideration.
-For their part, litigants may also call experts or knowledgeable witnesses or any individual for his or her opinion during trial.
+The tax court or the Supreme Court may ask an expert or knowledgeable person for his or her opinion during trial for the court’s consideration.
+For their part, litigants may also call experts or knowledgeable witnesses or any individual for his or her opinion during the trial.

 More on Appeals